BasilNjoga/workflow_manager/README.md

 - I can add new projects or assignments i have and set their prioriites and deadlines
 - I can break down my projects and assignment into their specific workflows and tasks involved
 - I can automatically assign tasks to myself or team members based on predefined rules or availability
-- I can monitor on the progress of each job and tasks left on visualling applealling dashboard to display real-time status updates, key perfomance indicators and progress metrics
+- I can monitor on the progress of each job and tasks completed or pending on visually applealling dashboard to display real-time status updates, key perfomance indicators and progress metrics
 - I can receive reminders and notifications about projects and tasks along with the individual workflows to reduce pressure while at the same time aligning work
 - I can receive last day emails or reminders to make sure i dont forget anything
 - I can generate detailed reports and analytics to identify bottlenecks, optimize workflows, and track team and individual performance.